Groomsmen Gifts – History & FAQ

 How much should I spend on Groomsmen gifts?

 The gifts that you give your groomsmen should be as generous as you can afford, but never embarrassingly ostentatious.
 Giving gifts which are cheap, tawdry or lacking in thought are demeaning to you and insulting to your groomsmen.

 Are Groomsmen supposed to give gifts?

 Groomsmen are not expected to give gifts at a wedding.
 Their gift is the time and energy they have committed to help making your wedding a success.

 A Groomsmen gift for someone who doesn’t drink.

 A bottle of liquor, such as a fine wine or a quality spirit is an appropriate groomsman gift, though it does have the disadvantage that once it is drunk there is no memento remaining, however, it may be that your groomsman does not drink alcohol.
 A good choice of gift is something that will remind them of the wedding and is something that they would not usually buy.
-Leather goods, such as a washbag, wallet or messenger bag are quality gifts which will last a lifetime and can be personalised with the initials of the individual.
-A personalised pen, cuff links or pocket-knife are also gifts which might be appropriate.
+Leather goods, such as a washbag, wallet or messenger bag are quality gifts which will last a lifetime and can be personalized with the initials of the individual.
+A personalized pen, cuff links or pocket-knife are also gifts which might be appropriate.